 Step 3: Test the old concrete

 Before staining the concrete, it is advisable to choose a sample area of a few square inches, stain it, and observe the results.
-Sample staining helps to; determine whether the etching material will react with the floor, the colour that will be produced and ensure the floor is well cleaned.
+Sample staining helps to; determine whether the etching material will react with the floor, the color that will be produced and ensure the floor is well cleaned.
 Take a small, cleaned area, pour the stain, and observe the changes.
 If the stain does not produce satisfactory results, try finding another type of stain or acid etching the floor again.

 Step 4: Applying the stain

 Tape off the walls or concrete regions that should not have contact with the stain.
 Ensure the room you’re working in is well ventilated for your safety.
 Mix the staining agent according to its manufacturer’s instruction.
 Make sure you have protective gear on.
 Using a pump sprayer, start applying the stain from the back of the room toward the door to avoid being trapped and forced to walk on the stain.
 Older concrete tends to take a long time to accept the stain, so it is advisable to purchase extra stain.
 Spray the stain evenly with overlapping strokes and ensure the strokes are evenly distributed to avoid seamless lines.
 To have a uniform finish use a broom to spread excess stain evenly.
 Start from left to right, then top to bottom to remove darker areas.
-Allow the stain to dry for 3-4 hrs, then wet a small area to test the colour if it’s satisfactory.
+Allow the stain to dry for 3-4 hrs, then wet a small area to test the color if it’s satisfactory.

 Step 5: Sealing the concrete